 Legend has it that the Argentine liberator and Peruvian national hero José de San Martín was going over military strategies underneath a palm tree in the Paracas bay and fell asleep.
 During his slumber, he was dreaming and visualizing various possible national flags.
 When he awoke, he saw a group of parihuanas (flamingos) with intense red and white colors, and it was then that the colors of the Peruvian flag were chosen.
 While this tale may or may not be myth, it’s true that flamingos are a common sight on the Paracas peninsula–make sure to visit the Paracas National Reserve to see them!

 With its location on the coast only 250 km from Peru’s capital city of Lima, it’s quite easy to get to Paracas.
 There are numerous bus companies running daily connections to Paracas and other nearby towns.
-Make sure to visit our Transportation Tips page for more information.
+Make sure to visit our Getting There page for more information.

 Paracas has an unbelievable amount of things to do.
 Favorite activities include ATVing, paragliding, cycling, catamaran sailing and more.
 Of course, you also could always just lay on the beach, taking in the sun and enjoying the amazing natural beauty.

 Often referred to as the “Peruvian Galápagos,” the Ballestas Islands are an area of great biological diversity and beautify scenery.
 No trip to the region would be complete without a tour of these islands.